At this time, Medical Departures is no longer facilitating medical bookings in the Philippines.

 Unlike most other locations in the region, the country is predominantly Catholic with a number of churches and other monuments with a distinctly Spanish influence.
 Among the prime medical tourism destinations are Manila, Luzon, Quezon City, Cebu, Makati, Muntinlupa, Caloocan and San Juan.

-The Philippines offers low-cost medical care, plastic surgery and cosmetic treatments at affordable rates, as well as lower-priced ancillary items such a diagnostic tests and medicines.
+The Philippines offers low-cost medical care, plastic surgery and cosmetic treatments at affordable rates, as well as lower-priced ancillary items such as diagnostic tests and medicines.

 The quality of doctors at all our background-checked clinics and hospitals is excellent, while private hospitals catering to medical tourists are on par with some of the best in the world; English is also spoken by hospital staff, including the doctors, nurses and ancillary staff.

 Cosmetic surgery can be hugely expensive, particularly in advanced countries, as elective procedures are usually not covered by medical insurance.
 If you are considering plastic surgery or cosmetic treatment, then the Philippines offers a wide array of procedures at very reasonable rates.

 Admission to medical schools in the Philippines is strict and only some students make it.
-Students have to firstly be a graduate with certain science subjects.
+Students must firstly be a graduate with certain science subjects.
 Then he or she has to sit for an entrance examination, the National Medical Admission Test, before being allowed to study for four years to obtain an M.D. degree.
 The person can sit for the licensure exam after one year's internship.

 It is only after all this can the doctor study for a specialty or subspecialty, which takes three to six years.
 Becoming a doctor requires grueling studies and a great deal of time.
 Many doctors travel to Western countries for specialized studies.

 You can always find good quality hotels in all regions of the Philippines.
 You may want to stay close to your hospital or clinic if you need to visit the clinic often pre and post-surgery.
 If you are having a minor procedure that leaves you otherwise mobile, you may want to stay close to the city center where tourist activities are more accessible.